Arts and heritage in Grade A listed architecture

 Guided tours take place regularly, May to Sept inclusive, or groups can book in advance for access throughout the year.
 Guided tours include a one-hour guided tour of Portico's unique Greek architecture, inside and out, the story of the restoration and a visit to the organ loft.
 An additional hour is then given for visitors to explore our local heritage timeline and exhibitions (including Neolithic artefacts from nearby Millin Bay), have a go on our enormous refurbished pipe organ, peruse the local arts and crafts for sale, explore the digital archive on our tablets and listen to the Christian Music Timeline samples or watch some archive film.

-Guided tours take place May to Sept inclusive on Tuesdays at 11am, Thursdays and Sundays at 2pm and cost £10 per person with accompanied children free of charge.
+Portico is open Tues 11-1pm, Thurs 2-4pm and Sun 2-4pm May to Sept inc. Guided tours cost £10 or make a donation if you just want a quick look.
 Booking is not necessary for these tours.
 Outside of these times and throughout the year group tours can be booked by contacting email@example.com.
 Discounts for groups and catering options are available.

 A wide range of events take place at weekends throughout the year with music concerts ranging from country to classical as well as theatre and comedy.
 Admission for events varies - please visit porticoards.com for details.